 Name Change: Sonomi’s maiden name was Amamiya.
 In the dub, it’s King.

 In the original, Sonomi explains that Sakura’s dad actually met and married Sakura’s mom when they were teacher and student.
-Sonomi always felt angry at this, especially since she was her best friend since they were in Kindergarten.
+Sonomi always felt angry at this, especially since she was her best friend since they were in kindergarten.
 (Also, seeing as how she called Nadeshiko her ‘precious’ she might’ve had a similar friendship to her that Tomoyo has to Sakura.)
 She is upset that he’s so whimsical when he let Nadeshiko die at the mere age of 27.
 He says that he promised Nadeshiko that he would never cry, which makes Sonomi back off a bit before claiming that she still won’t forgive him.

-Some parts of the scene are removed such as Sonomi pointing at him, yelling at him, turning around before she speaks, pointing at him again.
+Some parts of the scene are removed such as Sonomi pointing at him, yelling at him, turning around before she speaks, and pointing at him again.
 Fujitaka basically says let the best racer win.